 The other thing that my experience and research has shown me is that when you start going down the rabbit warren and researching the myriad of lifestyle approaches, there is usually someone at the end of the bunny hole that’s making money.
 And then there’s a handful of people making a LOT of money.

 Making money is a good thing – I like making money.
 But I guess the preachy, making people feel less holier than thou because thee does not drink bone broth but has coffee in the morning, or the birthday cake has gluten and refined sugar in it dialogue a bit tiring.
 It reminds me of religion.

 Like, it really reminds me of religion.
 It’s preachy.
 The “shining the light on others misguided choices and lighting the way to salvation” approach is very unfair.
 Especially in the climate of social media and insecurities and people believing all that they read.
 A bit of the David Avocado Wolfe effect.
 He is basically a modern day Jesus with all his followers and this church he has created; and don’t let the hair fool you, he is making serious coin.

 Our religion at home is kindness and generosity and we practice the shit out of that every day.
 We are surrounded by people whose choices we don’t necessarily agree with but I’m not going to send them a list of references pointing out to them why their decisions are flawed.
 I’m not going to share posts on social media that will potentially make someone feel like they aren’t living life well.
 We support our friends and we speak up when it is warranted.

 All I’m trying to say is that if you have something to say, please use your words to promote good.
-Don’t use fear or distasteful words to provoke guilt or make a person feel less about their choices.
+Don’t use fear, upsetting images or distasteful words to provoke guilt or make a person feel less about their choices.
 Advocate the good in what you are doing.
 Be passionate about your life.
 And please don’t tag your family and friends in your pyramid marketing scheme.
 If they want what you’re having because they can see the great things it is doing for you they will ask you about it.

 Now go gently and do you.